caiks/TBOT03/README.md

 #### Effective mode 13

 We have attempted to reduce the configuration deviation in various ways.
-We did this in the hope that the turtlebot's *model* would map to the physical location closely enough that the turtlebot would reliably navigate it's environment.
+We did this in the hope that the turtlebot's *model* would map to the physical location closely enough that the turtlebot would reliably navigate its environment.
 It is clear by now, however, that future efforts are likely to result in only marginal gains, because the largest *alignments* in the sensor *substrate* do not appear to capture the information that we need.
 So, instead of focussing on our interests, we will aim now to focus on the turtlebot's interests.
 That is, we will program the turtlebot to actively seek the highest nearby potential *alignments* and so increase the rate of growth of its *model*.
 In this way we aim to maximise the *model likelihood* that can be yielded from the sensors given the environment and the compute resources.
 We will assume that the parameterisation of the *induction* is reasonably good and consider only the physical search algorithm.
 To demonstrate that we have succeeded, we will demonstrate that the interest search mode produces a larger *model* per *history size* than a purely random search mode.

 To make these modes reasonably comparable we will need similar *slice* topologies in both cases, at least for similar *model* sizes.
 To do this we must first create a random search mode that ensures that all possible actions have been tried by the turtlebot for its current *slice*.
 In that way the whole immediate neighbourhood will be accessible and the topology will maximise its connectivity or completeness in both cases.